Joplin History, Family Crest & Coats of Arms

 The surname Joplin was first found in Northumberland where they held a family seat.
 There is an early instance of a Robert Joplyn, on record as renting lands in S. Northumberland in 1499.

-Important Dates for the Joplin family
+Early History of the Joplin family

 This web page shows only a small excerpt of our Joplin research.
 Another 85 words (6 lines of text) covering the years 1455, 1487, 1652, 1738, and 1742 are included under the topic Early Joplin History in all our PDF Extended History products and printed products wherever possible.